 Action 1 Increase health insurance enrollment of children in Alaska through Denali KidCare /Medicaid coverage for children from birth through age 18 and Pregnant Women who meet income eligibility requirements.
 This is an early intervention action related to potential prevention of child maltreatment as it would allow for children aged 0-5 to come into contact with mandatory reporters and would increase access to healthcare for children.
 Measure # of children insured in Alaska.
-Timeframe 2020-2030 Partners State of Alaska, Division of Public Assistance Action 2 Examine further the population who is not currently insured to help better understand this population and determine further actions and develop analysis report.
+Timeframe 2020-2030 Partners State of Alaska, Division of Public Assistance Alaska Children's Trust Anchorage Project Access Action 2 Examine further the population who is not currently insured to help better understand this population and determine further actions and develop analysis report.
 Next step: Determine actions as appropriate, based on analysis from Division of Insurance The analysis report will look at publicly available data such as ACS and other data sources to determine what areas in AK have largest population without health insurance coverage, income level, language, other details Measure Completion of analysis report as reported by Department of Commerce, Division of Insurance.
-Timeframe 2020 Partners State of Alaska, Department of Commerce, Community, and Economic Development, Division of Insurance
+Timeframe 2020-2030 Partners State of Alaska, Department of Commerce, Community, and Economic Development, Division of Insurance Alaska Children's Trust Anchorage Project Access